Bobninou0030/Bobninou0030/README.md

 - 💳 My name is Nathan alias Bobninou!
 - 🔭 I’m currently working on my own discord bot for my gmod family on [Kobralost RolePlay](https://github.com/KB-RolePlay)
 - 🌱 I’m currently learning JavaScript and Glua
 - 📫 How to reach me?
 Simple!
-On discord: Bobinou#0030
+On discord: Bobinou#0030 (Now bobninou)
 - 🤩 Very interested by Garry's mod.
 Sometimes I dream about cheese...
 <!--
 **Bobninou0030/Bobninou0030** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.